Ghagh: Biography

 According to a legend, Ghagh was born in the village called Chaudhary Sarai near Kannauj, which is located in central Uttar Pradesh, during Mughal emperor Akbar's reign in the 16th century.
 It is also believed that Ghagh settled in a village called Ghagh Sarai, a few kilometers away from Kannauj, on a piece of land that Akbar gifted.
-He had received a honorary title, Chowdhary by Akbar.
+He had received an honorary title, Chowdhary by Akbar.
 Ghagh's father was a Brahmin scholar and astrologer.

 According to some sources, his birth name was Bhaddar or Bhaddari and some say it was his wife's name.
 Some of his poems hint that he lovingly addresses his wife as Ghaghini.